The Finest Bolt Actions Ever Produced

 The full-length extractor is beveled to permit single loading a cartridge directly into the chamber if necessary.
 A receiver mounted ejector flips fired brass from the action as the bolt nears the end of its throw.
 As with a Mauser 98, the ejection force depends on how fast the bolt is operated.

 All Model 70 trigger mechanisms are single stage and fully user adjustable.
 The latest M.O.A. version is one of the best factory triggers on the market.

 The bottom iron, magazine floorplate and trigger guards of Super Grade Model 70's are fabricated from blued steel.
 These parts are made of anodized aluminum to save weight on Featherweight models.

 Otherwise, the Model 70 and Mauser 98 pretty much share the same collection of positive features and the question of which is superior will probably never be definitively resolved.
-As O'Connor wrote years ago, these two actions remain at the top for hunting rifles, and particularly for dangerous game rifles.
+As O'Connor wrote years ago, these two actions are at the top for hunting rifles and particularly for dangerous game rifles.

 Copyright 2006, 2015 by Chuck Hawks.
 All rights reserved.